Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 ### Update variation
 `PUT /v1/variations/:id`

-You can update attributes of a specific variation object by sending a `PUT` request to `/v1/variations/:id`, with `:id` being the `id` of a variation.
+Updates attributes of a specified variation object by `id`

 #### Parameters
 A variation object containing only the attributes needing change, and their updated values.
 For example, if you need to change the `date` attribute, you only need to include the `date` field in your request: `{"date": "some new date"}`.
 However, any updated attributes must follow the [attribute restrictions](#attributes).